Academic Curriculum

 Digital Device Provision

 Our core mission is to prepare young people for the world in which they will live, study and work.
-Educational research shows that putting students at the heart of their own learning helps develop strong metacognition, and digital tools enhance enquiry, collaboration, organisation and self-direction.
-Students value the opportunity to develop these skills, and will benefit in their future lives from a strong blend of digital and analogue literacies.
+Educational research shows that putting pupils at the heart of their own learning helps develop strong metacognition, and digital tools enhance enquiry, collaboration, organisation and self-direction.
+Pupils value the opportunity to develop these skills, and will benefit in their future lives from a strong blend of digital and analogue literacies.

 At Berkhamsted, we believe that digital devices have an important part to play in creating engaging lessons in the classroom.
-We also aim for students’ learning beyond the physical classroom to be as rich and intellectually stimulating as possible; capitalising on the interactivity and immediacy of our suite of tools.
+We also aim for pupils’ learning beyond the physical classroom to be as rich and intellectually stimulating as possible; capitalising on the interactivity and immediacy of our suite of tools.
 Pupil devices allow for a seamless learning experience between School and home, and the best possible resilience against disruption to education.

 DISCOVER MORE